Denmark at the 1952 Winter Olympics

-Denmark sent a delegation to compete at the 1952 Winter Olympics in Oslo, Norway from 14–25 February 1952.
+Denmark sent a delegation to compete at the 1952 Winter Olympics in Oslo, Norway from 14 to 25 February 1952.
 The kingdom was making their second appearance at a Winter Olympic Games.
 They were represented by one figure skater, second-time Olympian Per Cock-Clausen.
 In the men's singles' competition, he came in 14th and last place.

 Background

 Denmark joined the modern Olympic movement at the beginning, participating in the first modern Games, the 1896 Summer Olympics.
 The National Olympic Committee and Sports Confederation of Denmark was formally recognised by the International Olympic Committee on 1 January 1905.
 Denmark has sent a team to every Summer Olympic Games except the 1904 St. Louis Olympics, and they first participated in the Winter Olympic Games in the 1948 St. Moritz Olympics.
 These Oslo Olympics were therefore their second appearance at a Winter Games.
-The 1952 Winter Olympics were held in Oslo, Norway from 14–25 February 1952; a total of 694 athletes representing 30 National Olympic Committees took part.
+The 1952 Winter Olympics were held in Oslo, Norway from 14 to 25 February 1952; a total of 694 athletes representing 30 National Olympic Committees took part.
 In Oslo, Denmark was represented by a single figure skater, Per Cock-Clausen, who carried the Danish flag in the opening ceremony.